stoically/switch-container-plus/README.md

 -- `omni.ja\chrome\browser\content\browser\`

 ## What's New
+- **Version 0.8**
+-- Now the add-on uses proper colors, fonts and icons.
+Thanks to Martin Giger for contributing to this new version!
 - **Version 0.7**
 -- Pinned tabs remained pinned, but must be repositioned.
 - **Version 0.6**